 - Space Jews: Some episodes recycle certain stereotypes and give them to insects (like the Chinese/Asian stereotypes of "Guilded Cage"), but it's more of a parodic slant than just playing them straight.

 - Speaking Simlish: It's usually quite easy to get the gist of what the characters are saying, thanks to context and body language.

-- Super Serum: The Fly drinks one of these during "Superfly", only powers shown was super strength and super hearing
+- Super Serum: The Fly drinks one of these during "Superfly", the only powers shown were super strength and super hearing

 - Time Travel: "The Cuckoo Clock".
 The fly and friends accidentally cause God to throw Adam and Eve out of Eden.